xianshenglu/blog/README.md

 Welcome to my blog.

 Currently, I use [issue](https://github.com/xianshenglu/blog/issues) as my blog.
-Maybe in the future I will set up the github actions to generate a static site automatically.
+And I use the github actions to generate a [static site](https://xianshenglu.github.io/blog/) automatically.

-Maybe not. :)

 Anyway, if any questions found please tell me.